 Price: Amazon’s Instant Video is included with your Prime subscription, which costs $10.99/mo or $99 per year

 For this price, (in addition to music streaming, free two-day shipping on orders, and one free Kindle book each month), you’ll gain access to a large catalogue of TV shows and movies, as well as quality original shows like Transparent and Mozart in the Jungle.

 Although not specifically related to movies or TV, Prime members also gain access to unlimited music streaming and photo storage.

 Pro tip: Because of their partnership with Viacom, Amazon Prime is arguably the best streaming service for kids content.

-On the other hand, similar to Netflix, Amazon Prime doesn’t have a reputation for adding videos frequently.
+On the other hand, similar to Netflix, Amazon Prime doesn’t have a reputation among customers for adding videos frequently.

 4. Sling TV

 Price: Orange $20/mo (one screen at a time); Blue $25/mo (up to three screens at a time).
 Add Cloud DVR and Extras like Comedy, Kids, News, Lifestyle, Hollywood, Regional, etc. for additional $5/mo.
 Sports, SHOWTIME, and Cinemax are priced at $10/mo, while HBO and STARZ are priced at $15/mo and $9/mo, respectively.